Climb Gear Reviews Home Gym

 Proper Slackline Setup & Usage

+Before you ever use your slackline, you need to make sure it is set up properly.
+Safety is paramount, so correct installation is a must.
 The best part about home setup slacklines is that they are incredibly easy to mount and use.
 Simply find two trees that are the appropriate length apart and mount your slackline, taking into consideration the manufacturer instructions.

 You should never mount your slackline more than 50 centimetres above the ground, as doing so could pose the risk of injury.
 You can choose to slackline both barefoot and using flat-soled shoes, it’s really a matter of personal preference.

-Precautions To Note
+Precautions to Note

+Before you use your slackline, there are a few things to keep in mind.
 Keep in mind that slacklining, like any activity, can pose its risks.
 It is possible to incur injuries if you fall off of your slackline and fail to break the fall or land properly.
 Hence, it is why it’s always a good idea to mount your slackline close to the ground and utilize an arm guide training line when getting started.

 In summary, when it comes to picking a slackline, there are so many things that you must take into consideration.